jfmengels/tekacademy/PITCHME.md

 I want to build products

 #VSLIDE
-but I am scared of breaking things
+but I don't like breaking things

 #VSLIDE